BROADSoftware/HADeploy/docsite/docs/plugins_reference/inventory/hosts.md

 become_pass|no|Allows you to set the privilege escalation password.
 This may be encrypted.
-Refer to [encrypted variables](../core/encrypted_vars) become_exe|no|Allows you to set the executable for the escalation method selected become\_flags|no|Allows you to set the flags passed to the selected escalation method. privileged|no|Specify if `ssh_user` has privileged access (Typically is root).
+Refer to [encrypted variables](../core/encrypted_vars) become_exe|no|Allows you to set the executable for the escalation method selected become\_flags|no|Allows you to set the flags passed to the selected escalation method. python\_interpreter|no|Allow to set the `ansible_python_interpreter` Ansible variable.
+May be set to use a non-default Python interpreter, or a specific Python virtualenv, which include some required packages. privileged|no|Specify if `ssh_user` has privileged access (Typically is root).
 If not, some operation, such as `yum install` will be skipped (instead of failing).
 In this case, it is up to the user to ensure required package are already presents.<br>Default `True` when|no|Boolean.
 Allow [conditional deployment](../../more/conditional_deployment) of this item.<br>Default `True`